Information for Hearing Screening Professionals

 The program coordinator often also assists with performing the hearing screenings.
 Generally speaking, your program coordinator will need to commit 2–6 hours per week per thousand births to manage and coordinate your program.

-Sample job description for program coordinator (PDF)
+See a sample job description for program coordinators (PDF).

 The screeners will be responsible for performing the hearing screenings.
 Your screening staff should have a low turnover rate and be reliable.
 It is important not to have too many screeners.